altocodenl/tagaway/readme.md

    - The file uploaded must be one of the allowed formats: `jpeg`, `png`, `bmp`, `heic`, `gif`, `tiff`, `webp`, `mp4`, `mov`, `3gp`, `avi`, `webm`, `wmv` and `m4v` (otherwise, 400 with body `{error: 'format'}`).
    - The file must be at most 2GB bytes (otherwise, 400 with body `{error: 'tooLarge'}`).
    - If the file is not a valid piv, a 400 is returned with body `{error: 'Invalid piv', data: {...}}`.
-   - If a file exists for that user that is both identical to an existing one and also having the same name, a 409 is returned with body `{error: 'alreadyUploaded', id: STRING}`, where `ID` is the ID of the identical piv that is already uploaded.
+   - If a file exists for that user that is both identical to an existing one and also having the same name, a 200 is returned with body `{alreadyUploaded: true, id: STRING}`, where `ID` is the ID of the identical piv that is already uploaded.
-   - If a file exists for that user that is either identical but has a different name than an existing one, or that is the same after stripping the metadata and without regard to the original name, a 409 is returned with body `{error: 'repeated', id: STRING}`, where `ID` is the ID of the identical piv that is already uploaded.
+   - If a file exists for that user that is either identical but has a different name than an existing one, or that is the same after stripping the metadata and without regard to the original name, a 200 is returned with body `{repeated: true, id: STRING}`, where `ID` is the ID of the identical piv that is already uploaded.
    - In the case for both repeated or already uploaded, and `lastModified` and/or a date parsed from the `name` is a date not held by the metadata of the piv already present, those dates will be added to it.
    - If the storage capacity for that user is exceeded, a 409 is returned with body `{error: 'capacity'}`.
    - If the upload is successful, a 200 is returned with body `{id: ID, deg: 90|180|-90|undefined}`, where `ID` is the ID of the piv just uploaded and `deg` is the rotation automatically applied to the piv based on its metadata.